Supported Self-Representation

 3. Write a without prejudice letter

-It may seem a bit daunting writing a without prejudice letter for the first (and hopefully only!) time in your career.
+It may seem a bit daunting writing a without prejudice letter to your employer about your issues.
+This may be the first (and hopefully only!) time in your career that you’ll ever have to write one.
 But don’t worry.

-Depending on your type of case, there are a some free letter builder tools on this website which will write the structure out for you, so you just have to fill in a few individual details:
+Depending on your type of case, there are a some letter builder tools on this website which will create first drafts of letters for you – you just have to fill in a few individual details.

-If you’d like to see example of a selection of without prejudice letters, have a look at our documents section here:
+If you’d like to see examples of a selection of without prejudice letters, have a look at our documents section:

-You can read about how to write a good without prejudice letter in our advice articles here:
+You can read about how to write a good without prejudice letter yourself in our guides here:

 4. Assess your employer’s response